Can Muslim women participate in sports?

-Islam not only recommends sports as a source of enjoyment and recreation, but also advocates for maintaining a healthy lifestyle.
+Islam advocates for a healthy lifestyle as well as recommends sports as a source of enjoyment and recreation.
 Moreover, there is no general provision in Islam that limits women’s participation in sports.
 In fact, the Prophet recommended sports such as running, horseback riding, swimming, and archery.

 The Prophet’ Sayings